 Are you bored of visiting the same bar?
 Switch up your next gathering with friends by hosting your very own whisky tasting party!
 Grab a couple of bottles and invite your guests for an exciting night of appreciating alcohol.
+If you feel curious about what it is behind these spirits, try this Japanese whisky blog to dig deeper into its origins, traditions, and motivations.
 If you’re not one for planning parties, then never fear, as we have some top tips for getting your whisky tasting night to go as smoothly as your favourite dram!

 Somewhat unsurprisingly, to host a whisky tasting party, you will actually need a couple of bottles of the stuff!
 It is recommended you have at least three bottles to sip from to get a good range of taste testing, but the more, the merrier.
 It’s no secret that whisky can be a pretty pricey beverage, so you may want to make the decision of quality vs quantity.
 While it would be lovely to try ten top-shelf bottles, that may not be within your price range.